 Australia has one of the highest rates of skin cancer in the world.
 In Australia, most skin cancers are caused by exposure to UV radiation in sunlight.
-Skin cancers can affect anyone, but the risk increases significantly as you get older.
+Skin cancers can affect anyone, but the risk increases significantly as you age.

-While SmartClinics Doctors encourage everyone to have an annual skin check, it’s also important to check your own skin once a month so you’ll notice quickly if any changes occur.
-We can all take control of monitoring our own skin regularly to avoid skin cancers from going undiagnosed.
+While the doctors at SmartClinics encourage everyone to have an annual skin check, it’s also important to check your own skin once a month so you’ll notice quickly if any changes occur.
+We can all take control of monitoring our own skin regularly to prevent skin cancers from going undiagnosed.

 But what does skin cancer look like?